30x/enrober/README.md

 >###Warning: There is currently minimal input validation on the json.

-This project consists of a wrapper library around the kubernetes client library as well as an API server that exposes said library.
+This project consists of a an API server that functions as a wrapper around the kubernetes client library.
 The server can be deployed both locally and as a docker container.

 ###Local Deployment